Sitting assessment 4-8 month period

 Importance of visual curiosity and desire to reach for toys

 Lifting the head and keeping it erect in an upright position requires sustained effort, especially for an infant with weakness of the neck and trunk extensors.
+However, infants are usually willing to put in the effort if there is something really interesting to look at such as colorful toy or an animated face that invites social interaction.

-Visual attention and sustained looking is first developed in supine on a flat support surface or a reclined seat. you experience difficulties with getting the infant to visually engage then it may be necessary to first provide training opportunities that encourage looking and early reaching in supine or in a reclined seat.
+Visual attention and sustained looking is first developed in supine on a flat support surface or a reclined seat.
+If you experience difficulties with getting the infant to visually engage then it may be necessary to first provide training opportunities that encourage looking and early reaching in supine or in a reclined seat.

-For subscribers Head control in supine: assessment and training
+Head control in supine: assessment and training

 TOMT assessment protocol